Jojo252511/subnetting-generator/README.md

 # Subnetting Generator

-This project is a subneting generator that enables users to enter an IP address and a subnet mask to calculate subnets.The generator supports both the input in IP format and in CIDR format (e.g. /24).
+This project is a subnetting generator that enables users to enter an IP address and a subnet mask to calculate subnets.The generator supports both the input in IP format and in CIDR format (e.g. /24).

 ## Files